2012–13 Rangers F.C. season: Overview

 Turmoil continued inside Ibrox Stadium despite the return of Walter Smith as a non-executive director in November 2012.
 The company owning the club, Rangers Football Club Ltd, was floated on the stock exchange the following month, raising over £22m from an Initial public offering.
 The tenure of Charles Green as chief executive proved volatile, with a number of contentious issues arising throughout the season.
 This included the sacking of Spanish striker Francisco Sandaza for reportedly attempting to negotiate transfer away from the club, and allegations from former chairman Craig Whyte that he and Green had an agreement over the purchase of Rangers that allowed Whyte to retain a stake in the company.
 An internal investigation by the club later concluded that there was no link between Green and Whyte.
 The culmination of Green's tenure resulted in him resigning as chief executive after the club launched an internal investigation into alleged racist remarks Green had made to commercial director Imran Ahmad.

 The off the field drama was to be mirrored by some on field, at least initially, as Rangers struggled to get to grips with life in the Third Division.
 The very first match in August away to Peterhead ended in a 2–2 draw and that was only thanks to a late goal from Andrew Little with the Toon out playing Rangers for large spells in the match.
 The away day league formed resulted in subsequent draws to Annan Athletic and Berwick Rangers.
 The side clinched the Scottish Third Division title, and promotion to the Second Division, on 30 March after a goalless draw away to Montrose and second placed Queens Park losing.

-On a busy day in April, the SFA wrote to Rangers chief executive Charles Green seeking clarification about his business dealings with Craig Whyte, the Police carried out a series of searches relating to the purchase of Rangers Football Club by Craig Whyte from Sir David Murray and Whyte was ordered to pay £18m to the finance firm Ticketus after he lost a claim against him at the High Court in London.
+On a busy day in April, the SFA wrote to Rangers chief executive Charles Green seeking clarification about his business dealings with Craig Whyte, the Police carried out a series of searches relating to the purchase of Rangers Football Club by Craig Whyte from David Murray and, Whyte was ordered to pay £18m to the finance firm Ticketus after he lost a claim against him at the High Court in London.